 Catherine Taylor is a writer and editor who works on a wide range of nonfiction forms–from documentary and literary journalism to lyric essays, hybrid-genre writing, critical theory, and poetics.
 She is the author of You, Me, and the Violence (21st-Century Essays / Mad Creek Books) a book on drones, power, and feelings of powerlessness; APART, a hybrid-genre memoir and political history about South Africa (Ugly Duckling Presse) and of Giving Birth: A Journey Into the World of Mothers and Midwives (Penguin Putnam) winner of the Lamaze International Birth Advocate Award.

 Taylor's essays, poetry, and reviews and video essays have appeared in many literary journals including Seneca Review, The Colorado Review, Jacket2, ActionYes, The Laurel Review, Xantippe, Postmodern Culture, Hotel Amerika, and Witness.
-Her work has been supported by fellowships and residencies at The MacDowell Colony, Yaddo, and The Millay Colony, and The Djerassi Resident Artists Program, and the Arteles Creative Center in Finland.
+Her work has been supported by fellowships and residencies at The MacDowell Colony, Yaddo, The Millay Colony, and The Djerassi Resident Artists Program, and the Arteles Creative Center in Finland.
 She is currently to Co-Director of the new Image Text Ithaca MFA, a graduate program that brings together writers and photographers.

 - Nonfiction Writing